• Ntc

 Bafflingly High Speed

-The world is moving towards AR, and VR, 4K/8K consumption is becoming more common, cloud computing and AI are getting bigger and better, and the world of Large Language Models and (LLMs)-powered chatbots (ChatGPT, Google Gemini) dominating the internet.
-WiFi 7’s hypnotically fast data rate will improve user experience while online gaming will also improve drastically thanks to low latency.
+The world is moving towards AR and VR, 4K/8K consumption is becoming more common, cloud computing and AI are getting bigger and better, and the world of Large Language Models (LLMs)-powered chatbots (ChatGPT, Google Gemini) is dominating the internet.
+WiFi 7’s hypnotically fast data rate will improve user experience, while online gaming will also improve drastically thanks to low latency.
 For these to be available, you will need WiFi 7-compatible devices.
-So far, there are no smartphones that support it, however, companies might bring them later in 2024 or 2025.
-The bottom line is due to its ostensibly high-speed, WiFi 7 is also called Extremely High Throughput (EHT) network.
+So far, there are no smartphones that support it; however, companies might bring them later in 2024 or 2025.
+The bottom line is that due to its ostensibly high-speed, WiFi 7 is also called an Extremely High Throughput (EHT) network.

 Tri-Band Support

-WiFi 5 and WiFi 6 supported dual band connection.
-WiFi 7 supports tri-band (2.4 GHz, 5 GHz, and 6 GHz) continuing from WiFi 6E.
-With this feature, the user can connect to either of the band and unleash the performance depending on the feasibility.
-The 2.4 GHz band gives exceptional coverage with limited speed, however, the 5 GHz and 6 GHz bands offer huge speed bumps.
+WiFi 5 and WiFi 6 support dual-band connections.
+WiFi 7 supports tri-band (2.4 GHz, 5 GHz, and 6 GHz), continuing from WiFi 6E.
+With this feature, the user can connect to either of the bands and unleash the performance depending on the feasibility.
+The 2.4 GHz band gives exceptional coverage with limited speed; however, the 5 GHz and 6 GHz bands offer huge speed bumps.
 Additionally, WiFi 7 can work on two bands concurrently.
 This band aggregation means devices can have more flexibility in data transmission while boasting immense speed.

 You may want to read: 4 Reasons You Should Upgrade to a Dual-Band Router